-Major invasive exotic aquatic plants, including water hyacinths, water lettuce and hydrilla, found on sovereign bodies of water meeting eligibility criteria are given the highest priority for funding purposes.
+Major invasive exotic aquatic plants, including water hyacinths, water lettuce, and hydrilla, found on public bodies of water meeting eligibility criteria are given the highest priority for funding purposes.
 Some minor invasive exotic and native aquatic plants are included in the work plan on a special local need basis.
 An example would be the treatment of cattails on Dead River around navigational signs.

 Duckweed on a residential canal off Dead River

 Minor invasive exotic and native aquatic plants found on residential canals less than 10 acres and are connected to those water bodies that meet the state eligibility requirements are considered for management purposes.